spiffe/helm-charts-hardened/charts/spire/README.md

 We only support upgrading one major/minor version at a time.
 Version skipping isn't supported.
 Please see <https://spiffe.io/docs/latest/spire-helm-charts-hardened-about/upgrading/> for details.

+### 0.22.X

+In previous versions, the setting spire-agent.workloadAttestors.k8s.skipKubeletVerification was set to false by default.
+Starting in 0.22.x, we removed that setting and replaced it with spire-agent.workloadAttestors.k8s.verification.type.
+It now defaults to something that should work on most clusters out of the box, providing better security.
+To skip verification, you can set spire-agent.workloadAttestors.k8s.verification.type to "skip".

 ### 0.21.X

 - In previous versions, spire-server.upstreamAuthority.certManager.issuer_name would incorrectly have '-ca' appended.
 Starting with this version, that is no longer the case.
 If you previously set this